silvanoross/Stock_Predictions_2023/README.md

 # Overview

-Reading the close price for Google as far back as the Alpaca API allow yields closing prices as shown below:
+Reading the close price for Google as far back as the Alpaca API allows yields data plotted below:

+### Plot of GOOG Closing Prices as far back as 2015-07
 <img src='./images/blips.png' width=700>

 As you can see there is a point in 2017 where the data has an inconsistency and the date where Google split its stock in a 20-1 split.
 This stock split has not been standardized in the Alpaca database and it needs to be adjusted as to reflect an accurate price fluctuation over time.
 I decided to take an approach where I would run a prediction with only the last year's worth of closing prices, right after the split occurred.